 The Ichetucknee River in northern Florida is famous as a tubing river in summer.
-But my favorite time to experience this exceptional slice of Florida beauty is in the winter by canoe or kayak.
+But my favorite time to experience this exceptional slice of Florida beauty is in the fall and winter by canoe or kayak.

 In the winter, without tubers to scare them away, Ichetucknee Springs State Park is full of birds.
 We saw heron, ibis, egrets, cormorants, anhingas, limpkin and wood storks during our mid-November canoe trip down the 3.5-mile-long run.

 Instead of the squeal of exuberant tubers, Ichetucknee Springs State Park was so quiet that other paddlers seemed to speak in reverent hushed voices.

 The scenery itself is stunning any time of year.
 With eight major crystalline springs, the water is as clear as a swimming pool.
-Majestic cypress trees line the banks, often forming a canopy overhead.
+Majestic cypress trees line the banks, often forming a canopy overhead, with their colors golden in the fall and winter.
 At places, the stream has carved into limestone bluffs, providing picturesque craggy banks.

 In the water, sea grass waves in the current; schools of fish and turtles appearing to fly in water so clear it seems invisible.

 The upper portion of the river is a National Natural Landmark—some say it’s the most pristine spring run in the state.

 In the winter, you have a chance to spot deer in the woods. otters in the water or, as temperatures chill, manatees in Ichetucknee Springs State Park.
 In March and April, it’s alligator gar breeding season and hundreds of the long prehistoric-looking fish gather.

 The canoe and kayak concession in Ichetucknee Springs State Park makes it easy to show up any morning and have a memorable two-hour kayak trip.
 At the end, an hourly shuttle takes you back to your car.